-At HPE, we recognize the imperative to minimize our industry's environmental footprint, as well as the opportunity to position ourselves as a business and technology leader enabling a low-carbon economy.
-As one of the first technology companies to set science-based targets to reduce GHG emissions across the value chain, including our operations and supply chain, we continue to set ambitious climate goals and take proactive steps regarding our carbon footprint, energy use, emissions, water footprint, and waste management.
-In 2022, HPE accelerated its climate ambitions and committed to become a net-zero enterprise by 2040, with near-term targets set across our value chain for 2030.
-HPE has set additional climate-related targets, including sourcing 50% renewable energy by 2025 (achieved in 2022, three years ahead of schedule) and committing to achieving 100% renewable electricity in our operations by 2030.
+At HPE, we recognize the imperative to minimize our industry's environmental footprint, as well as the opportunity to innovate technologies for a carbon-constrained world.
+As one of the first technology companies to set science-based targets to reduce GHG emissions across the value chain, we continue to set ambitious environmental goals and take proactive steps regarding our carbon footprint, energy use, emissions, water footprint, and waste management.
+HPE aims to become a net-zero enterprise by 2040, with interim targets set across our value chain for 2030.
+HPE has set additional climate-related targets, including sourcing 50% renewable electricity in our operations by 2025 (which we surpassed ahead of schedule for two consecutive years) and committing to achieving 100% renewable electricity in our operations by 2030.

-Achieving our net-zero commitment requires innovative thinking and active involvement from every leader at HPE.
-As of 2022, certain management goals and elements of executive compensation for our executive committee have been tied to bespoke climate related key performance indicators and action plans for their respective organizations.
+Progressing against our net-zero ambition requires innovative thinking and active involvement from every leader at HPE.
+Since 2022, certain management goals and elements of executive compensation for our Executive Committee have been tied to bespoke climate related key performance indicators and action plans for their respective organizations.

 We monitor and manage natural capital-related risks through initiatives, such as advancing the transition to renewable electricity, innovating products and solutions with a lower environmental footprint, and through the responsible sourcing of minerals.
 Further, water management is an important component of our suppliers' environmental performance.
 We require suppliers to publicly report water consumption and withdrawal in their annual sustainability reports, as well as to disclose corporate-wide GHG emissions annually through the CDP supply chain program.
-Starting from 2022, 33% of production suppliers (based on percent of spend) have set science-based emissions reduction targets, 75% have set water-related targets, and 84% have set waste reduction goals.